Vinegar Stain Removal - From Apple Cider, Balsamic And Red Wine Vinegar

 There are lots of types of vinegar, and the only one that is recommended for stain removal is white vinegar.

-Ironically, one of the best ways to remove such stains caused by vinegar is to use white vinegar, along with some additional ingredients.
+Ironically, one of the best ways to remove such stains caused by vinegar is to use distilled white vinegar, along with some additional ingredients.

 How To Remove A Vinegar Stain Such As Balsamic Vinegar Or Red Wine Vinegar From Fabric